 So do keep an eye out for what's happening on GitHub and beyond.

-Dzone is a programmers community made up of more than a million members.
+Dzone is a programmer community made up of more than a million members.

 Not strictly web design per se, but if you're a web designer, you'll find much useful stuff for you here.